 The evolution and development of art is a basic knowledge, encouraging a student’s curiosity about artistic activity allows them to perceive their own training as a permanent process, whose responsibility depends on their own ability.
 At Newton College we stimulate their curiosity, so our students perceive the history of art as a basic aspect for their formation.

 The baccalaureate courses focus on technical knowledge oriented to their university education.
 A great part of the technical careers include creative drawing among their subjects, the university preparation courses allow us to develop the students’ plastic skills, preparing them for the next step they will have to take in their education.

 The advantages of plastic activities in their growth

 The plastic arts activities have a practical aspect and are related to a series of theoretical and technical knowledge that they learn throughout the formative school courses, however, the main objective is that art is a vehicle from which to develop other capabilities, which allow them to enhance their personal skills.

 Both in the individual aspect, in relation to creativity and confidence, and in the collaborative aspect, through artistic work in common, the implementation of artistic activities is a very important process in relation to their future, and for many students is the beginning of what will be their work activity.

-At Newton College we develop a multidisciplinary educational program from the first years of primary school to pre-university courses.
+At Newton College, the best private bilingual school in Alicante, we develop a multidisciplinary educational program from the first years of primary school to pre-university courses.
 In our academic process art and plastic activities are a fundamental axis, with which our students learn the value of creativity and develop their potential.